codeguy/php-the-right-way/pages/The-Basics.md

 values, interpolating is minutely faster.

 Regardless of what you are doing with strings, none of the types will ever have any noticeable impact on your application.
-Trying to rewrite code to use one or the other is always an exercise in futility, so avoid this micro- optimization unless you really understand the meaning and impact of the differences.
+Trying to rewrite code to use one or the other is always an exercise in futility, so avoid this micro-optimization unless you really understand the meaning and impact of the differences.

 * [Disproving the Single Quotes Performance Myth](http://nikic.github.io/2012/01/09/Disproving-the-Single-Quotes-Performance-Myth.html)